zeroc-ice/ice/cpp/install/bcc/doc/README.txt

 Demos and documentation
 -----------------------

-Sample programs are provided in the Ice-3.1.1-demos.zip package, which can be downloaded from the ZeroC web site at
+Sample programs are provided in the Ice-@ver@-demos.zip package, which can be downloaded from the ZeroC web site at

 http://www.zeroc.com/download.html